The House of the Scorpion: Plot

 At Steven and Emilia's wedding, El Patrón has a nearly-fatal heart attack.
 Matt and María attempt to flee in the ensuing chaos but are betrayed by the newlyweds.
 María is taken back to the convent in which she studies, and Matt is taken to the hospital, where El Patrón finally confirms that Matt was created only as an organ donor to keep him alive.
 At that moment, Celia reveals that she has been giving Matt doses of arsenic, which were not large enough to kill Matt but would be deadly to one as frail as El Patrón.
 The resulting rage of El Patrón causes him to have a fatal heart attack.
 Mr. Alacrán calls doctors to take him to emergency surgery, and after El Patrón dies, he orders Tam Lin to dispose of Matt.
 Tam Lin pretends to comply but gives Matt supplies and sets him on a path to Aztlán.

 Arriving in Aztlán, Matt comes across a group of orphans, the "Lost Boys," who live in an orphanage operated by the "Keepers," a group of fervent Marxists who preach the "Five Principles of Good Citizenship" and the "Four Attitudes Leading to Right-Mindfulness".
 The Keepers operate plankton farms, force the orphans to do manual labor and to subsist on plankton, while they themselves enjoy luxurious quarters and food.
 At first, Matt is an outcast because the other boys think he is a spoiled aristocrat.
 However, he becomes a hero when he defies the Keepers and leads the boys in a rebellion.

 He then is shut up in a closet for the night after the incident, until the next morning.
 Here, he is dumped in the "Boneyard", a dried lake full of whale bones, delicately balanced.
-After he manages to get free, he and Chacho are rescued by Ton-Ton and Fidelito, who drive the shrimp harvester to San Luis to find María and her mother, the politically-powerful Esperanza Mendoza.
+After he manages to get free, he and Chacho are rescued by Ton-Ton and Fidelito, who drive the shrimp harvester to San Luis to find María and her mother, the politically powerful Esperanza Mendoza.

 Esperanza thanks the boys for giving her the ability to take down the Keepers.
 Matt learns that Opium is in a country-wide lockdown but manages to re-enter the country, only to learn that the entire Alacrán family is dead, and the estate is empty except for servants, including Celia.
-Those at El Patrón's wake, including Tam Lin, who promised El Patron, drank poisoned wine, which El Patrón saved to be served at his funeral since he never intended to die and wanted to run the business forever or to have it and everyone else die with him.
+Those at El Patrón's wake, including Tam Lin, who promised El Patrón, drank poisoned wine, which El Patrón saved to be served at his funeral since he never intended to die and wanted to run the business forever or to have it and everyone else die with him.

-Matt takes on the role of El Patrón to become the new ruler of Opium and to dismantle the regime.
+Matt takes on the role of El Patrón to become the new ruler of Opium, with intentions to dismantle the current regime.